curlsli/webpack-book/docs/en/styling/01_loading.md

 [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin) works for this purpose, but you can also copy the files outside of webpack.
 The benefit of the former approach is that webpack-dev-server can pick that up.

-T> [resolve-url-loader](https://www.npmjs.com/package/resolve-url-loader) comes in handy if you use Sass or Less.
+> [resolve-url-loader](https://www.npmjs.com/package/resolve-url-loader) comes in handy if you use Sass or Less.
 It adds support for relative imports to the environments.

 ### Processing *css-loader* Imports

 If you want to process *css-loader* imports in a specific way, you should set up `importLoaders` option to a number that tells the loader how many loaders before the *css-loader* should be executed against the imports found.
 If you import other CSS files from your CSS through the `@import` statement and want to process the imports through specific loaders, this technique is essential.

-{pagebreak}

 Consider the following import from a CSS file: